 Discover the "Yachting Capital of the USA" today - lovely Annapolis.
 The vibe is laid-back, the scenery is awe-inspiring and the local fare is seasoned with the flavours of the Chesapeake Bay.
-The narrow streets feature historic homes and restored buildings and the waterfront harbour in Annapolis allows for ship watching, harbuor cruises and the lively cafes and shops are in inviting place to relax.
-After all the excitement of the city the kids will still enjoy the sights of Annapolis with it's Walking tour that includes the impressive US Naval Academy and for younger children 'Pirate Adventures' a 75 minute adventure filled cruise.
+The narrow streets feature historic homes and restored buildings and the waterfront harbour in Annapolis is great for ship watching, harbour cruises and lively cafes and shops.
+After all the excitement of the city the kids will enjoy the sights of Annapolis with it's walking tour that includes the impressive US Naval Academy and for younger children 'Pirate Adventures' a 75 minute adventure filled cruise.
 Other sailing cruises & kayak rentals are available too.

 Travel through an area which Thomas Jefferson called the "Eden of the United States" You can visit his home, Monticello, atop a mountain in Albemarle County.
 It is described as one of the country's foremost architectural masterpieces.
 Today, Charlottesville is a charming college town with many shops, restaurants and tea rooms.
 If the kids have had enough of The amazing scenery there's the Virginia Discovery Museum - plenty of hands-on experience for children up to 13 years and Chris Green Lake Park Which offers swimming from a sandy beach area as well as canoeing.

 Today, your route takes you through lush rolling countryside, past gracious horse farms to the splendour of the Skyline Drive.
 Travel this National Scenic Byway, stopping at overlooks for views of the valley below.
 With more than 500 miles of hiking trails, you can relax and explore the lush forests, streams, waterfalls and wildflowers.
 Amble along a beautiful bridle path on a guided horseback ride.
 Visit Luray Caverns, the largest caverns on the east coast.
-Visit Luray Caverns and the Shenandoah Valley Discovery Museum in Winchester with it's interactive exhibits.
-This area also gives the more Adventurous families to try some White water rafting and go on a Shenandoah National Park Ranger tour or try some hiking along the Appalachian Trail.
+Visit the Shenandoah Valley Discovery Museum in Winchester with its interactive exhibits.
+This area also gives the more adventurous families to try some white water rafting, go on a Shenandoah National Park Ranger tour or try some hiking along the Appalachian Trail.

 After a leisurely start you will need to make you way back to Washington to drop off your car before you catch your flight home.
 However, the good news is there's still plenty of time to pay a visit to The National Air and Space Museum located near Dulles Airport.
 This is a must-see for every visitor to Washington and a great way to end a memorable holiday to this lovely part of America.

-- A detailed travel pack with driving instructions and maps
+- Personalised travel pack with driving instructions and maps